-Manual call points, often known as 'breakglass' call points, enable a person who discovers a fire to immediately raise the alarm and warn other people in the premises of the danger.
-People leaving a building because of a fire will normally leave by the way they entered.
-Consequently, manual call points are normally positioned, at exits and storey exits that people may reasonably be expected to use in case of fire, not just those designated as fire exits.
-However, it is not necessary in every case to provide call points at every exit.
+Manual call points, often known as 'break-glass' call points, enable a person who discovers a fire to raise the alarm immediately and warn other people in the premises of the danger.
+In transport premises, manual call points are not always necessary and should be considered in relation to the use and fire risk of the building.

+People leaving a building or part of a building because of a fire will normally leave by the way they entered.
+Consequently, manual call points are normally positioned at exits that people may reasonably be expected to use in case of fire, not just those designated as fire exits.
+It is not necessary in every case to provide call points at every exit.

 Manual call points should normally be positioned so that, after all fixtures and fittings, machinery and stock are in place, no one should have to travel more than 45m to the nearest alarm point.
-This distance may be less if your premises cater for people of limited mobility or there are particularly hazardous areas.
+This distance may need to be less if your premises cater for people of limited mobility or there are particularly hazardous areas.
 They should be conspicuous (red), fitted at a height of about 1.4m (or less for premises with a significant number of wheelchair users), and not in an area likely to be obstructed.